henryjameslau/White-labelling-example/README.md

 There is custom stylesheet called `overrides.css` in the static folder.
 The vite.config.js has been edited so that the static folder is also served on localhost.
 ## How it works
-When using the `<Theme>` component specify a `theme` and set the prop `allowClientOverrides` to true.
+When using the `<Theme>` component, specify a `theme` and set the prop `allowClientOverrides` to true.
 This then sets a `div` with the class `client-css-override` inside the theme which can then be targetting with CSS, for example

 ```css
 div.client-css-override{